20 Clever Uses For Club Soda You’ll Wish You Knew Sooner

 Sip a diet-friendly drink

-If you enjoy a tasty cocktail but don’t want all the extra sugar and calories from pure juice or soda, flavour your liquor with club soda.
-Try a lemon-lime or raspberry club soda with your favourite liquor and maybe even a splash of juice for some added colour the next time you want a drink.
+If you enjoy a tasty cocktail but don’t want all the extra sugar and calories from pure juice or soda, use club soda as a mixer.

 Remove fabric stains with club soda